rogerboesch/zxnext-game/README.md

 Because C/C++ is my daily (main) programming language I have decided to go the C route.
 Maybe some parts have to be implemented in Z80 Assembler, but I will decide that on the way.

-*Note: The informations and script are related to macOS but will work probably also as is undre Linux.*
+*Note: The informations and make script are related to Windows but will work with minor changes also on macOS and Linux*

+Currently I still work on the basics but I will add later more informations about the game itself

+Next steps are:

+- [ ] Add text functionality
+- [ ] Load sprites from file
+- [ ] Add sound
+- [ ] Start with the game

 ## Build the source